Hypersensitivity Nephropathy

 Procedures

-The criterion standard diagnostic test for acute interstitial nephritis is renal biopsy.
+The criterion standard diagnostic test for acute interstitial nephritis is kidney biopsy.
 Unfortunately, little else is available to help make a definitive diagnosis.
-Biopsy frequently reveals either a diffuse or segmental mixed infiltrate.
+Biopsy frequently reveals either a diffuse or segmental mixed infiltrate (see the images below).

 View Image